PART 1: DEFINITION OF RESEARCH MISCONDUCT

 - If the vice president for research concludes that the matter may involve an unanticipated problem, a serious or continuing non-compliance issue, or a suspension or termination of an approval granted by the appropriate oversight committee, the vice president for research shall refer the matter for a confidential formal investigation, at which time the funding agency and/or the appropriate federal or state oversight agency will be notified by way of an Initial Report.
 The Initial Report shall indicate that either follow up reports or a final report, or both, will be forthcoming as soon as practicable under the circumstances.

 - If the vice president for research concludes that a crime may be implicated, the matter shall be immediately reported to the appropriate law enforcement agency for a separate and distinct criminal investigation.

 PART 6: FORMAL INVESTIGATION

 The confidential formal investigation will be conducted by an ad hoc committee to be convened and chaired by the vice president for research.
 The committee shall consist of the appropriate college dean and associate dean for research or equivalents, the appropriate department head, and three faculty or exempt staff members from the University Research Council, selected by the university research council chair.
-Substitutions, in the event of conflict of interest, will be made by the vice president for research or the executive vice president and provost, as appropriate.
+Substitutions, in the event of conflict of interest, will be made by the vice president for research or the provost and senior vice president for academic affairs, as appropriate.
 This formal investigation should be completed within two months from the date the committee is formed.
 The committee shall gather relevant documentation; interview witnesses with relevant testimony, including the person charged with the misconduct; preserve any physical evidence; and prepare an investigative report summarizing all evidence in the form of factual findings.
 The final draft investigative report shall be shared with the person charged with the misconduct, and that person shall be given a minimum of five business days to respond.